aventuro Back to map A

 Frequently asked

-The largest category is historical places, with 99 places to explore.
+The largest category is parks, with 162 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.